michaelrommel/articles/create/2025-02-16-flowmeter.md

     },
     "dateModified": "2025-02-16T15:52:53+01:00",
     "datePublished": "2025-02-16T15:53:09+01:00",
-    "headline": "Designing a Watercooler Flowmeter",
+    "headline": "Designing a Water-cooler Flowmeter",
-    "abstract": "Create an inexpensive flowmeter for a watercooling system using off-the-shelf components and 3D printing."
+    "abstract": "Create an inexpensive flowmeter for a water-cooling system using off-the-shelf components and 3D printing."
 }
-tags: ["new", "create", "hardware", "watercooling", "flowmeter"]
+tags: ["new", "create", "hardware", "water-cooling", "flowmeter"]
 published: true
 ---

-# A Watercooling Flowmeter
+# A Water-cooling Flowmeter

 ## Motivation

-I use watercooled systems since many years now because they provide good cooling with minimal noise.
+I use water-cooled systems since many years now because they provide good cooling with minimal noise.
 The downside is the regular maintenance that goes along with it.
 During one of my latest disassemblies my original flowmeter broke and the replacements I tried to find online all kinds of downsides.
-Either they were only showing a rotating wheel, no electronics whatsoever, or they show it on a display, with no interfaces to read out the values or they only work with proprietory control systems or were heavily overpriced.
+Either they were only showing a rotating wheel, no electronics whatsoever, or they show it on a display, with no interfaces to read out the values or they only work with proprietary control systems or were heavily overpriced.

 I wanted a simple solution, that can be hooked up to any standard PC fan header on any motherboard and where I can use `sensors` under Linux to get the current RPM value.